vihangaNethsara/telegram-bot/society-bot-python/README.md

 ### Database Connection Failed

-1. Verify MySQL is running
+1. Verify SQL Server is running
 2. Check database credentials in `.env`
 3. Ensure database exists
+4. Verify ODBC Driver 17 is installed: `Get-OdbcDriver | Where-Object {$_.Name -like "*SQL Server*"}`
+5. For Windows Auth, ensure your user has access to the database

 ### ImportError for packages